 Step 5.

-Fry them on medium heat for about 4-5 minutes on each side or until golden brown.
+Fry on medium heat for about 4-5 minutes each side until golden brown.
+Avoid overcrowding the schnitzels in the skillet.
+Once done, transfer them to a plate.

 Continue the same process until you use up all the chicken.